karaoc/dayz.test/[Server-Hosting]-Adding-server-markers.md

 The color of the marker, use this [this website to generate the color](https://thurston.pw/public/color.php) you want to apply on your marker !

+If you don't know how to use RGBA values

 #### m_Position

 The position of the marker in XYZ coordinates.